V. La Rosa and Sons Macaroni Company

+Vincenzo La Rosa, the founder of the company, was succeeded in business by his son, Pietro (Peter) La Rosa, who expanded the brand during the mid-20th century.
+Peter was married to Mildred La Rosa (née Marascia), and they had two daughters, Josephine La Rosa and Eleanor La Rosa.
+The La Rosa family lived in Port Washington, Long Island, reflecting the prosperity the company brought during its peak.

+The company was later sold to Borden, Inc., becoming part of a larger portfolio of American food brands, including Creamette and Catelli.
+Despite the sale, the La Rosa name remained synonymous with Italian-American heritage and pasta innovation for decades.

 History

 Starting in the United States as a butcher, Vincenzo noticed an increased demand for macaroni during World War I, so he started making it in the back of his shop in the Williamsburg neighborhood of Brooklyn, New York.
 The company opened a pasta factory at 473 Kent Avenue in Brooklyn using an extruder made by I. DeFrancisci & Son, now called DEMACO.
 As the company grew, additional plants were added at 40 Jacksonville Road, Warminster, Pennsylvania, and 90 Wauregan Road, Danielson, Connecticut.

 Vincenzo La Rosa was considered an innovator in the development of the packaged foods industry in the United States as he was an early pioneer in food packaging and distribution.
 Prior to V. La Rosa, pasta was distributed in bulk throughout the neighborhoods of New York.
 V. La Rosa introduced packaged pasta into these markets.

 American Italian Pasta Company eventually acquired the La Rosa brand.

 Tharinger Macaroni Company

 In 1959, La Rosa purchased Tharinger Macaroni Company, makers of White Pearl brand, and acquired their factory at 3372 North Holton Street, Milwaukee, Wisconsin.
 Tharinger started about 1916.
 The White Pearl brand was trademarked in the US in 1924 by Tharinger, but was started about 1869.

 Tharinger was the successor to Lorenz Bros Macaroni Company, the original makers of White Pearl brand.